projectcaluma/alexandria/README.md

 ### Configuration

-Document Merge Service is a [12factor app](https://12factor.net/) which means that configuration is stored in environment variables.
+Alexandria is a [12factor app](https://12factor.net/) which means that configuration is stored in environment variables.
 Different environment variable types are explained at [django-environ](https://github.com/joke2k/django-environ#supported-types).

+Additional authorization and validation of the models is handled by [DGAP](https://github.com/adfinis/django-generic-api-permissions/?tab=readme-ov-file#usage---for-people-deploying-a-dgap-equipped-app).

 #### Common